lkarikari/1701QCA-Assessment1/replicationproject/replication.md

 *This should have quite a lot of information!*

 *There will likely by a dozen or so images of the project under construction.
 The images should help explain why you've made the choices you've made as well as what you have done.
 Use the code below to include images, and copy it for each image, updating the information for each.*

+One project that I drew inspiration from was the 'Micro:bit Keyboard Tutorial' video (Related Project 6).
+I tried to recreate this project so I could use its coding and layout as a starting point for my replication project.
+I followed all the instructions and made sure my codes were exactly the same as in the video.
+However, every time I downloaded it to the micro:bit, the piano would never work.
+I tried countless times with potatoes, then with foil, but it only ever worked with no more than 2 keys.
+I still don't 100% understand what wasn't working, but I could only use pins 0, 1 and 2 I couldn't do anything with the other pins.
+It would have made the project a lot more interesting if I could have made more than 2 working keys.

 ![Image](missingimage.png)